My grandmother’s parents came from Calabria and Sicily in Italy to the United States.

-In all this, there are lessons for Europe as it deals with the issue of immigration and assimilation.
+In all this, there are lessons for Europe as it deals doxycycline online for sale with the issue of immigration and assimilation.
 Lessons, but not solutions for, in a heterogeneous, multi-racial global world, ideas of identity, integration and loyalty are always going to be shifting.

 The reaction to the attack on Charlie Hebdo, rightly seen as an attack on free speech, brings some of these issues to the forefront, issues too complex for a hash tag.

 We’ve seen Charlie Hebdo, a satire publication of the left, mercilessly mocking the likes of the right-wing Nicolas Sarkozy, who immediately came to its defence.

 The British Prime Minister, David Cameron, in the name of free speech, makes the argument that Britain needs more powers to monitor speech, particularly that on encrypted social media like Skype or WhatsApp.
 In the U.S., the attack on free speech has been used again for reasons to renew the 2001 Patriot Act.
 France, in turn, is hearing calls for more surveillance.